jianwen-android/notes-sst-/Computing+/Chapter 7/A. Ethical and Social Issues of Computing.md

 # Data
+## Effects

-Data corruption[^corruption] occurs when computer data is made unusable by errors or alterations.
-This kind of damage can happen during the reading, writing or transmission of data.
-If the corrupted data cannot be recovered or replaced, this also results in data loss[^loss].
+- Data corruption[^corruption] occurs when computer data is made unusable by errors or alterations.

-The effects of data corruption can vary depending on the amount of corrupted data and the type of data that is represented.
+- Happens when reading, writing or transmission of data.

-If the corrupted data is not needed to read other data, then only the corrupted data itself is lost.
-This situation is more likely if the amount of corrupted data is small.
-This is similar to having smudged cells in a printed table of data – only the smudged data is lost.
+	- If corrupted data is not needed to read other data, then only the corrupted data is lost

-On the other hand, if the corrupted data is related to other data in the computer, then both the corrupted data and its related data may be lost.
-This is because the corrupted data may contain information that is required to read or interpret the related data.
-This situation is more likely if the amount of corrupted data is large.
-This is similar to having smudged headers in a printed table of data.
-While the cells of the table are still readable, it is not possible to interpret what the contents mean, so the data stored in the table is meaningless and effectively lost.
+	- However if corrupted data is related to other data in the computer, then both the corrupted data and its related data may be lost.
+	- Cell data vs Header data in a table
+- If the corrupted data cannot be recovered or replaced, this also results in data loss[^loss].

 ## Causes